 It may take a while before your recovery begins to feel real and your fears are somewhat relieved.
 You can learn more about what to look for and how to learn to live with the chance of cancer coming back in Living With Uncertainty: The Fear of Cancer Recurrence.

-Treatment for acute myeloid leukemia (AML) can continue for months or years.
-Even after treatment ends, you will need frequent follow-up exams -- probably every few months for several years.
-It is very important to go to all follow-up appointments.
-During these visits, your doctors will ask about symptoms, do physical exams, and order blood tests or bone marrow tests.
-Follow-up is needed to see if the leukemia has come back, as well as possible side effects of certain treatments.
+Treatment for AML can last for months or years.
+Even after treatment ends, you will need frequent follow-up exams – probably every few months for several years.
+It’s very important to go to all follow-up appointments.
+During these visits, your doctors will ask about symptoms, examine you, and get blood tests or bone marrow tests.

-If the cancer comes back, it usually does so while the patient is being treated or shortly after chemo is finished.
-If this happens, treatment would be as described in the section, "What if the leukemia doesn't respond or comes back after treatment?"
+If the leukemia comes back, it usually does so while you are still being treated or shortly after chemo is finished.
 But it is unusual for AML to return if there are no signs of the disease a few years after treatment.

-Should your cancer come back, our document When Your Cancer Comes Back: Cancer Recurrence helps you manage and cope with this phase of your treatment.
+Should your cancer come back, see When Your Cancer Comes Back: Cancer Recurrence for information to help you manage and cope with this phase of your treatment.

 Almost any cancer treatment can have side effects.
-Some may last for a few weeks or months, but others can be permanent.
-Please tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.
-Use this time to ask your health care team questions and discuss any concerns you might have.
+Some may last for a short time, but others can be permanent.
+Tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

 Seeing a new doctor

-At some point after your cancer is found and treated, you may find yourself in the office of a new doctor.
-It is important that you be able to give your new doctor the exact details of your diagnosis and treatment.
+At some point after your treatment, you may be seeing a new doctor.
+It’s important to be able to give your new doctor the details of your diagnosis and treatment.
 Gathering these details soon after treatment may be easier than trying to get them at some point in the future.
-Make sure you have this information handy and always keep copies for yourself:
+Make sure you have this information handy (and always keep copies for yourself):

 - A copy of your pathology report from any biopsy or surgery